 Like other special programs offered through community colleges, many study abroad programs may have specific requirements students must meet before they can be eligible for the program.
 For example, the study abroad program at Bergen Community College requires students to have one semester of classes at the college under their belts and a minimum GPA of 2.5.
 Some study abroad programs may require an even higher GPA.
 In addition, students may need to have current full-time status and be in good standing with the school.

 Learn Something New

 Another option in non-credit courses may be in the area of professional development.
 Community colleges often partner with local businesses to provide targeted, ongoing training to their employees.
-Classes may range from instruction geared specifically to management to introductory classes offered to new-hires of the company.
-The good news is that companies usually pick up the tab for these classes, so you can enrich your professional portfolio without emptying your own pocket to do so.
+Classes may range from instruction geared specifically to management to introductory classes offered to new hires.
+The good news is that companies usually pick up the tab for these classes, so you can enrich your professional portfolio without emptying your pocket.

 Community colleges are worlds where all types of learning are encouraged, whether through a structured degree program or another setup altogether.
-No matter how old or young you are, or where you are at in your life professionally or personally, your local community college offers the chance to broaden your world through knowledge.
-Check out the course options at your local community college and discover a whole new world of learning waiting for you!
+No matter how old or young you are or where you are, professionally or personally, your local community college offers the chance to broaden your world through knowledge.
+Check out the course options at your local community college and discover a new world of learning waiting for you!